tysufa/qfa/README.md

 let variable = value;
 ```
 ### types
-suported types are limited to integers and booleans at the moment
+suported types are limited to integers and booleans at the moment.
+String and Arrays will be implemented later.
 ```
 let variable1 = 10;
 let variable2 = 123456789;